 WILLIAMS HART IS DEDICATED TO HARDWORKING AMERICANS

 Williams Hart was founded to fight for everyday Americans.
-We have fought for decades on behalf of workers and our record of success is known by many corporations and insurance companies.
+We have fought for decades on behalf of workers.
+Many corporations and insurance companies are aware of our record success in the courtroom.
 We know how to handle workplace accident claims, whether the accident occurred on a construction site, oil field or rig, industrial or manufacturing plant, or in an office.

-Many people wrongly assume that they can only file for workers’ compensation benefits if they have been injured on the job.
-What they do not realize is that their company may be a “nonsubscriber” and may not even have workers’ compensation coverage available for you!
-Additionally, even if your employer has workers’ compensation coverage, you are not automatically barred from taking legal action, especially if there were other parties (like an equipment manufacturer) who may be at fault for your injury.
+Many people wrongly assume that they can only file for workers’ compensation benefits if they suffered injuries on the job.
+What they do not realize is that their company may be a “non-subscriber” and may not even have workers’ compensation coverage available for you!
+Additionally, even if your employer has workers’ compensation coverage, you are not automatically barred from taking legal action.
+This is especially true if there were other parties (like an equipment manufacturer) who may be at fault for your injury.

 That’s why it is so important to contact an experienced attorney who understands the intricacies of workplace accidents.
 At Williams Hart, we have seen it all and have successfully handled countless claims on behalf of workers just like you.
-We know how to handle the insurance companies and employers and we will fight tenaciously to maximize the amount of compensation you will receive for your claim.
+We know how to handle insurance companies and employers.
+We will fight tenaciously to maximize the amount of compensation you will receive for your claim.
 That’s our commitment to you, and you can trust that we will be by your side every step of the way.

 BRAIN & SPINAL CORD INJURIES